heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/2.2-snapshots/README.md

 Snapshots are different in that they do not backup and restore individual files.
 Instead, backups operate at a storage device level, instantly saving the contents of an entire logical volume or virtual disk.
 Unlike backups, snapshots do not make a copy of the data being backed up, but rather mark a point in time after which a copy of all modified data is copied going forward.
 For this reason, the underlying technique used for snapshots is often referred to as "copy-on-write" or COW.

 While COW snapshots are not a substitute for traditional full and incremental backups, they do offer a number of advantages.
 The most important advantage is that creating and rolling back snapshots happens almost instantaneously as compared to hours or longer for traditional backup and restore.
-It is this ability to quickly take an entire server back in time that makes snapshots ideal for reducing the risk of performing RHEL in-place upgrades.
+It is this ability to quickly take an entire server back in time that makes snapshots ideal for reducing the risk of performing CentOS conversions.

 ### Step 2 - Assessing Different Snapshot Solutions